zellwk/zellwk.com/src/posts/2019-07-24-frontend-vs-backend.md

 Here's a common pattern I observed in my early days of learning backend:

 1. I would assume things to work in a specific way
-2. I would search on Google to implement the specific way I thought
-3. (Google results would come up empty)
+2. I thought I would search on Google to implement the specific way (but Google results would come up empty)
-4. I would hack around it and build my own infrastructure
+3. I would hack around it and build my own infrastructure
-5. Only to learn (much later) that my way sucked
+4. Only to learn (much later) that my way sucked

 I was almost always wrong because I unconsciously relied on my frontend experience while I learned backend.
 I had to learn things the hard way to rewire my thinking.